Andrew-R-C-Grigg/high-temp-res-mossbauer-profiles/ReadMe.md

     Folding: Converts raw drive data into folded spectra using linear regression and interpolation to ensure zero-velocity alignment.

-    SNR Metrics:

-        s2n: Standard signal-to-noise calculation.

-        as2n: Adjusted SNR which accounts for background levels, used as the primary trigger for temperature stepping.
+    SNR Metrics: including s2n (Standard signal-to-noise calculation) and as2n (Adjusted SNR which accounts for background levels, used as the primary trigger for temperature stepping).

 3. Modelling of high temperature resolution profiles (utils/curve.py)